 - And last but not least, Android is a much more customisable operating system.

-How is creating an Android app different from creating apps for other platforms?
+How is creating an Android app different from other platforms?

 There are many small differences when it comes to developing an app; the main one being the operating system itself and its associated programming language.
 Native apps use specific codes and languages.
 That’s why it’s very likely that we’ll have to hire different developers depending on whether we want to create an Android app or an iOS app.
 Many things will be different: our budget, our business model, our promotional strategy… Let’s look carefully at all this: